 Every company out there had a past before it got to where it is.
 They also have plans and goals for the future.
 Your brand story should have interesting but factual testimonials as to where the company has come from, and what steered it forth to where it is at the moment.
 These testimonials should be motivating but should not be exaggerated.

 Your brand story should remain consistent with the promise and image.
 Consistency will make your story to be true, honest, and believable.
-A consistent brand story helps to generate leads which can be used to write a brand story that’s gratifying and consolidating for the future.
-If you tell your audience a given story today, then two weeks later come up with a different one, and the next month it’s something totally different from the first and the second, they will be forced to believe that you are lying or may end up confused.
+A consistent brand story helps to generate leads that can be used to write a brand story that’s gratifying and consolidating for the future.
+If you tell your audience a given story today, then two weeks later come up with a different one, and the next month it’s something totally different from the first, and the second, they will be forced to believe that you are lying or may end up confused.

 6. Uniqueness and Originality

 You should be able to come up with very genuine and authentic ideas.
 This will help to make your brand as outstanding as possible.
-It may require one to go an extra mile in burning the midnight oil while trying to research on unique and extraordinary ideas.
+It may require one to go the extra mile in burning the midnight oil while trying to research unique and extraordinary ideas.
 It’s the originality of your brand story and its unique nature that will be able to attract consumers to use your products and not go for the alternatives.
 With the high competition in the outside market from other brands, the only thing that will make your brand marketable will be its unique nature.
 There are various ways to do this, for example, choosing the best domain that will ring in the ears of your customers and prospects.

 7. Keep it Simplified